 Pamela Anne Field was born in New Jersey and lived in New York City from 1980 until 1997.
-Pamela holds a Bachelor of Science degree in Cross Cultural Studies and International Affairs from Empire State College (State University of New York).
-She is an international workshop leader, speaker and healer.
-For more than twenty years Pamela has traveled throughout Spain (and Europe ) leading workshops, presenting conferences and offering healing work.
+She holds a Bachelor of Science degree in Cross Cultural Studies and International Affairs from Empire State College (State University of New York).
+Pamela is an international workshop leader, speaker and healer for more than 30 years.
+Pamela has traveled throughout Spain (and Europe ) leading workshops, presenting conferences and offering healing work.
 She speaks Spanish fluently.

 Pamela is the author of three books: